Neighborhood-Based Bartering Networks: The Original Sharing Economy

 Popular platforms include Swap.com, TradeMade, Bunz, and Simbi, along with community groups on Facebook and Reddit.

-5. What are our considerable research on bartering?
+5. What are the impacts of bartering?